Nishagoyal/Flask-docker-ci-cd-kubernetes1/README.md

 3. Create container registry
 4. Through CI/CD pipeline , add your docker image to the registry
 5. Create an aks cluster
-6. Attach your aks with your azure registry
+6. Attach your aks with your azure registry.